effect-handlers/effects-rosetta-stone/README.md

 ### Repository structure

-The repository contains one folder `example-x` for each example, which is organized as follows:
+The repository contains one folder `examples/example-x` per example, which contains:

-* `example-x/README.md` contains a general description of the example
+* `README.md` contains a general description of the example
+* `language-y` contains the example implemented in `language-y`, which further
+   contains:

-* `example-x/language-y` contains the example implemented in `language-y`, where an optional `example-x/language-y/README.md` contains further remarks about the language implementation of the example, if any.
+   * an optional `README.md` contains further comments on the language implementation of the example,
+   * a `Makefile` whose target `all` runs all the source code
+   * self-contained source code, following the established standards for the programming language

 ### How to contribute a new programming language